 Image credit: Vici | Supplied

-Vici is creating a carb-heaven every Tuesday, Wednesday and Thursday night and our stomachs are rejoicing.
-From either 5pm or 7pm you can dig into a two hour pasta festa for just $25pp with any drink purchase.
+Vici is creating a carb-heaven every Wednesday night and our stomachs are rejoicing.
+From 5pm you can dig into a one and a half hour pasta festa for $40pp with any drink purchase.
 Just imagine delving into slow-cooked beef bolognaise fettucine and then following it up with a mascarpone-topped gnocchi pomodoro or spaghetti carbonara ai fungi… or both.
-You can even get gluten-free pasta on request of just $5 extra, so no one misses out.
+There are even gluten free options so no one misses out.

 Shabu House